CI-CSE/ci-cse.github.io/_people/ilgiz-mustafin/interests.md

 # Research interests of Ilgiz Mustafin

-My research interests lie at the intersection of academic and industrial software engineering, with a focus on *software verification*.
+My research interests lie at the intersection of academic and industrial software engineering, with a focus on *practical software engineering*.

+Recently, I have joined a research project called *Bugfix*.
+The research analyzes bug and fix patterns in several languages at once.
+Existing program repair datasets often focus just on a single language.
+The aim of our research is to look at the big picture and try to find commonalities across different languages.
+This is made possible by translating concrete program ASTs into a more general AST which preserves the main semantics of programs while abstracting away language details, which are not important for a specific bug.

+My planned follow-up research is to enhance automatic program repair tools using machine learning.
+The common AST representation can help pre-trained models (such as LLMs) to work better with languages underrepresented in the training sets.

+Another research area that I work on is *software verification*.
 Despite the existence of verified software systems in production and of verifiers for many programming languages, producing verified software is not the norm in the industry.
 I want to help change this situation by making verification accessible and convenient for everyone, not only highly trained scientists.

-The research I am working on right now is connected with the approach called *invariant slicing*, which simplifies the verification of multi-object class invariants in object-oriented languages.
+The research I am working on right now in software verification is connected with the approach called
+*invariant slicing*, which simplifies the verification of multi-object class invariants in object-oriented languages.
 I am working on formally proving soundness